axolotl-ai-cloud/axolotl/README.md

 # Gradient clipping max norm
 max_grad_norm:

-# whether to bettertransformers
+# Whether to bettertransformers
 flash_optimum:
-# whether to use xformers attention patch https://github.com/facebookresearch/xformers:
+# Whether to use xformers attention patch https://github.com/facebookresearch/xformers:
 xformers_attention:
-# whether to use flash attention patch https://github.com/Dao-AILab/flash-attention:
+# Whether to use flash attention patch https://github.com/Dao-AILab/flash-attention:
 flash_attention:
 flash_attn_cross_entropy:  # Whether to use flash-attention cross entropy implementation - advanced use only
 flash_attn_rms_norm:  # Whether to use flash-attention rms norm implementation - advanced use only
-# whether to use scaled-dot-product attention
+# Whether to use scaled-dot-product attention
 # https://pytorch.org/docs/stable/generated/torch.nn.functional.scaled_dot_product_attention.html
 sdp_attention:
 # Landmark attention (only llama)
 landmark_attention:
 # xpos RoPE see https://github.com/kaiokendev/cutoff-len-is-context-len/blob/main/util/xpos_rope_llama_monkey_patch.py
-# llama only
+# LLaMA only
 xpos_rope:
 # RoPE Scaling https://github.com/huggingface/transformers/pull/24653
 rope_scaling:
   type: # linear | dynamic
   factor: # float

-# resume from a specific checkpoint dir
+# Resume from a specific checkpoint dir
 resume_from_checkpoint:
-# if resume_from_checkpoint isn't set and you simply want it to start where it left off
+# If resume_from_checkpoint isn't set and you simply want it to start where it left off.
-# be careful with this being turned on between different models
+# Be careful with this being turned on between different models.
 auto_resume_from_checkpoints: false

-# don't mess with this, it's here for accelerate and torchrun
+# Don't mess with this, it's here for accelerate and torchrun
 local_rank:

 # Add or change special tokens.